.

 Author

-As a Co-Founder and CEO, Suren Avunjian oversees all business growth, operations, and leads a team of best-in-class personnel at LigoLab Information System, a company that specializes in licensing advanced laboratory information systems for medical laboratories nationwide.
+As a Co-Founder and CEO, Suren Avunjian oversees all business growth and operations while leading a team of best-in-class personnel at LigoLab Information Systems, a LIS software company specializing in advanced laboratory information systems for medical laboratories nationwide.

 Related posts